maitreverge/camel_crusher_ableton/README.md

 ![main_rack_pic](https://github.com/maitreverge/camel_crusher_ableton/blob/1796df1fa5ed69f4ebfd8cbf2bf1e51cd2f1b1c7/read_me_pictures/pic_2.png)

-#### Here is what it looks like :
+#### Here is what it looks like comparing the original GUI :

 ![arrow](https://github.com/maitreverge/camel_crusher_ableton/blob/1796df1fa5ed69f4ebfd8cbf2bf1e51cd2f1b1c7/read_me_pictures/pic_3.png)

-You will easily see that I mapped switches buttons to a traditional CV Ableton knob, from value 0 to 127 :
+You will easily see that I mapped ON/OFF buttons to a traditional CV Ableton knob, from value 0 to 127 :
 + The Distorsion ON/OFF
 + The Filter ON/OFF
 + The Compressor ON/OFF